Flag of Yucatán: Historical flags

+Up until 1989, Yucatán commonly used the flag of Mérida similarly to many Mexican states historically which had used as arms those granted to its capital city as their state flag, however, Yucatán had no flags.
+Yucatán would de facto use the coat of arms of Yucatán on a white banner from November of 1989 until August 13, 2024 when the flag of the Republic of Yucatán would be re-adopted as the official state flag.

 Modern usage

-Although never formally recognized, the flag was used throughout the 20th century at ceremonies and festivals of various kinds.
+Although not formally recognized at the time, the flag was used throughout the 20th century at ceremonies and festivals of various kinds.
 The flag's use increased after 2000, after tensions between then governor Víctor Cervera Pacheco and the federal government, and spread rapidly being carried in cars, shirts, posters, etc., as a manifestation of local feeling against the federal government.